-Technical expertise is required for environmental management, quality management, scheduling, estimating, meeting sustainable facilities standards and guidelines, and ensuring energy efficiency.
+Technical expertise is required for construction and quality control of seismic improvements.
 The complexity and scheduling issues discussed above require special expertise.
 This Project draws upon existing skills and capabilities available in the construction community, as the Project presents overall challenges similar to those faced on many public works projects.
-Specialized skills are required of the CM/GC contractor to negotiate and price multiple options and schedule complex tasks.
-A high level of coordination involving the City and all the design and construction entities is required, which is best facilitated by the CM/GC contracting method.
+Specialized skills are required of the DB contractor to negotiate and price multiple options and schedule complex tasks.
+A high level of coordination involving the City and all the design and construction entities is required, which is best facilitated by the DB contracting method.